Currency-One/validators/DOCS.md

 <a name="module_Validators.isDateValidator"></a>

 ### Validators.isDateValidator ⇒ <code>boolean</code>
-<p>Check if value is valid date in format YYYY-MM-DD.
-Validates also correct number of days per month</p>
+<p>Checks if value is valid date in format YYYY-MM-DD.
+Validates also number of days per month</p>

 **Kind**: static property of [<code>Validators</code>](#module_Validators)